 Robinson was born in New York City.
 She graduated from Lawrence University in Appleton, Wisconsin with a B.A cum laude in English.
 During her wild youth she worked briefly in advertising and was a technical writer before becoming a full-time surrealistic painter.

-Robinson has been the recipient of two Individual Artist Fellowship Grants and two Artist Inititiative Grants from the Minnesota State Arts Board, a Travel and Study Grant from the Jerome, Target and General Mills Foundations, a Jerome Artist Residency Grant through the Blacklock Nature Sanctuary and several Jerome Mentor/Protegee Scholarship Grants through the Women's Art Registry of Minnesota, where she was a Mentor from 1990-2002.
-Since 1999 she has been a guest artist for the Women's Art Institute at the Minneapolis College of Art and Design and at Saint Catherine University.
+Robinson has been the recipient of two Individual Artist Fellowship Grants and two Artist Initiative Grants from the Minnesota State Arts Board, a Travel and Study Grant from the Jerome, Target and General Mills Foundations, a Jerome Artist Residency Grant through the Blacklock Nature Sanctuary and several Jerome Mentor/Protegee Scholarship Grants through the Women's Art Registry of Minnesota, where she was a Mentor from 1990-2002.
+From 1999-2019 she was a Guest Artist for the Women's Art Institute at the Minneapolis College of Art and Design and at Saint Catherine University.

 She has exhibited her work locally and nationally, including Sin and Guilt: Paintings by Nancy Robinson, a 2009 solo show at the Minneapolis Institute of Art.
 Other venues where she has exhibited include Artemisia Gallery (Chicago), A.I.R.
-Gallery (New York), the Minnesota Historical Society, the Minnesota State Arts Board, The Soap Factory (Minneapolis) and the Affordable Art Fair (New York).
+Gallery (New York), the Minnesota Historical Society, the College of Saint Catherine (Saint Paul), the Minnesota State Arts Board, The Soap Factory (Minneapolis) and the Affordable Art Fair (New York).

 Recent exhibitions include two shows at Instinct Art Gallery: the 2014 Self and Others exhibition and the 2016 Unfiltered: the Art of Sue Coe, Nancy Robinson and the Guerrilla Girls.